-The "Hop On Hop Off" bus stops here several times daily.
+Public transport is sufficient here today and especially at weekends.
 Plenty of parking is available, although during the busiest season and at weekends you may have to park your car in the distance at midday.
 Parking Google Maps

 It was the first lighthouse built in 1772 and got changed in 1842.
 It is located on cliffs around 100 meters above the sea but is not accessible.
 Cabo da Roca offers tourist information, restaurant, souvenir shop, and facilities to pay for.
 The stone monument with a cross on top has an inscription perfectly describing the area "Where the land ends and the sea begins".

 3 Top Nearby Tips